 With primary data getting reduced, there is a considerable improvement in backup windows as it now needs to backup only the current & critical data.

-Conducting assessments over the last 20 years, we have observed that enterprise file archiving brings down the production data size to 15-20% and reduce the backup window also accordingly.
+Conducting assessments over the last 20 years, we have observed that enterprise file archiving tools archiving old data bring down the production data size to 15-20% and reduce the backup window also accordingly.
 Archiving tools do help find the duplicate files and if found irrelevant you can delete them giving you multiple benefits.

-If the archives are stored on-premise, you can backup from the archive storage any time of the day without bothering about the application performance.
+If the archives are stored on-premise, you can backup from the archive storage any time of the day without bothering about the application performance.7.
+Quick Data Recovery

 In an unfortunate incident of data loss, you need to recover lesser amount of data to get back to production.
 The users actually need only the online data.
 The balance data is old & is rarely accessed and that is the reason it was archived.
 The back to production is much faster when recovering lesser amount of data instead of recovering the entire data.